d12frosted/elpa-mirror/gnu/marginalia-readme.txt

   library functions as part of its public API.
 If you add your own completion commands to your package we recommend to specify an `annotation-function' or an `affixation-function', avoiding the Marginalia dependency this way.
-The `annotation-function' is documented in the [Elisp manual].
-There is an exception to our
-  recommendation: If you want to implement annotations for an existing package `hypothetical.el', which does not have annotations and where annotations cannot be added, then the creation of a `marginalia-hypothetical.el' package is a good idea, since Marginalia provides the facilities to enhance existing commands from the outside.
+The `annotation-function' and `affixation-function' are documented in the [Elisp manual].
+There is an exception to our recommendation: If you want to implement annotations for an existing package `hypothetic.el', which does not have annotations and where annotations cannot be added, then the creation of a `marginalia-hypothetic.el' package is a good idea, since Marginalia provides the facilities to enhance existing commands from the outside.
 If you have questions feel free to ask on the Marginalia issue tracker!

   Commands that support minibuffer completion use a completion table of